Shortening the Education Sales Cycle: Timing, Signals, and Stakeholders

 Inner City Schools:

 Located in densely populated urban areas, inner city schools serve diverse student populations, including many from minority backgrounds and low-income families.
 These students often face challenges such as trauma and limited access to healthcare and support services.
-The National Center for Education Statistics reports learners in urban schools are also more likely to experience poverty, difficulty speaking English, and health and safety risks.
+The National Center for Education Statistics reports that learners in urban schools are also more likely to experience poverty, difficulty speaking English, and health and safety risks.

 Rural Schools: